zhangdingding/train-travel-api/README.md

 # Train Travel API

-This API does not exist, but exists to help people learn OpenAPI by describing a realistic API in a realistic way.
+This API exists to help people learn OpenAPI by describing a realistic API in a realistic way.

 ## Background